wrafael91/movie-app/README.md

 responsive on mobiles and tablets at different screen resolutions in which movie card images are aligned on columns and rows.
 Each movie card has got a green button to be added and discarded on 'Favorites' page.

-The authentication procedure for users is supported by JWT (jsonwebtoken) at server side as a unique token is created and paired with database info to identify if user already exists.
+The authentication procedure for users is supported by JWT (jsonwebtoken) at server side as a unique token is created and matched with database info to identify if user already exists.
 New data is stored at MongoDB Atlas and password is hashed by bcrypt package.
 Subsequently, the new user is prompted to login page to initiate session and get access to all movie content.